 The United States witnesses more tornadoes than any other country in the world.
-On average about 1,224 tornadoes are reported in the US each year.
+On average, about 1,224 tornadoes are reported in the US each year.
 This is about four times the number of tornadoes that touch down in the entire continent of Europe through the course of a year.
-While every state of the US is vulnerable to tornadoes the states to the south and the east (of the Rockies) are more prone than the others.
-Going by the data for the 1991-2015, Texas is the state that ranks right on top with an average of 146.7 tornadoes.
+While every state of the US is vulnerable to tornadoes, the states to the south and the east (of the Rockies) are more prone than the others.
+Going by the data for 1991-2015, Texas, is the state that ranks right on top with an average of 146.7 tornadoes.
 It is followed by Kansas, Oklahoma, Florida, Nebraska, Illinois, Colorado, Iowa, Alabama, Missouri, and Mississippi.

 This Tornado Alley is an informal name given to the central and southern plains of the US, stretching from the Canadian border in the north to Texas and covering parts of Kansas and Oklahoma.
-Another region that is very prone to tornadoes is the Dixie Alley, that covers parts of Alabama and Mississippi.
-While the state of Florida is also prone to experiencing tornadoes, these rarely gather much fury like the tornadoes in other parts of the country.
+Another region that is very prone to tornadoes is the Dixie Alley that includes parts of Alabama and Mississippi.
+While the state of Florida is also likely to experience tornadoes, these rarely gather much fury like the tornadoes in other parts of the country.

 In 2011, a total of 362 tornadoes raged across the United States and some parts of Canada as well.
 Four of these tornadoes escalated to EF – 5 (highest level of severity as per the Enhanced Fujita scale).
 This is called the 2011 Super Outbreak and is considered one of the costliest and most destructive outbreaks in history.
-Tornadoes became a daily occurrence during the month of April.
-Arkansas, Georgia, Tennessee, and Virginia were severely affected and large-scale destruction was caused by these tornadoes.
+Tornadoes became a daily occurrence during April.
+Arkansas, Georgia, Tennessee, and Virginia were severely affected, and these tornadoes caused large-scale destruction.